tpark94/speedplusbaseline/README.md

 ## Pre-processing

 1. First, recover 11 keypoints as described in this [paper](https://arxiv.org/abs/1909.00392).
 The order of keypoints does not matter as long as you are consistent with them.
 Save it as [3 x 11] array under the variable named `tango3Dpoints` and save it under `src/utils/tangoPoints.mat`.
 If you choose to save it elsewhere, make sure to specify its location w.r.t. `$PROJROOT` at `--keypts_3d_model` in `config.py`.
+Please note that we will *not* be releasing the keypoints.

 2. For SPN, the attitude classes are provided at `src/utils/attitudeClasses.mat`.